Panel List and Descriptions

 sponsored by Eversheds Sutherland

 Different businesses have different goals and are in different stages of growth.
 However, from startups to the Fortune 5, all businesses can take actions now that help maximize the value and usefulness of its IP portfolio.
 Hear panelists describe the action items they implement to build their best IP portfolio, ranging from patent and trademark procurement to revenue generation from the licensing or sale of IP assets.
-Additional questions that will be discussed include what considerations are most important when allocating IP spend?
-How do you quantify value or ROI on spend?
+Additional questions that will be discussed include: What considerations are most important when allocating IP spend?
+How do you quantify value or ROI on IP spend?
 What pressures are dealt with both internally and externally when making key decisions for IP portfolio building and management?
-Panelists will include Umar R. Bakhsh, Associate at Eversheds Sutherland; as moderator; Girish Basarkar, Senior Corporate Counsel, Patents, at Amazon; Anita Lam, Counsel at Microsoft; Stephanie Chu, Managing Patent Counsel at Newall Brands; and Steven Wong, Assistant General Counsel at The Home Depot.
+Panelists will include Umar R. Bakhsh, Associate at Eversheds Sutherland; as moderator; Girish Basarkar, Senior Corporate Counsel, Patents, at Amazon; Anita Lam, Counsel at Microsoft; Phong Dinh, Patent Attorney at Microsoft; Samhitha Medatia, Associate at Finnegan; and Steven Wong, Assistant General Counsel at The Home Depot.

 From Script to Screen

-This panel will lead the audience through a broad overview of the "television" business - they will cover the various forms of television and current monetization models and discuss the development and production process within various genres of television.
+This panel will lead us through an overview of the "television" business.
+They will cover the various forms of television and current monetization models and discuss the development and production process within various genres of television.
 The panelists will also take the audience through ancillary rights and brand franchising.
-Through direct experience working on Emmy and Golden Globe nominated series, Madhu Goel Southworth, Moderator, SVP of Legal and Business Affairs at AMC and Sundance TV; Ajay Patel, Associate General Counsel of Amazon; Tina Shah, SVP of Warner Media News and Sports; Stacey Wolf, SVP, BA of Entertainment and News at CNN; and David Tagihoff, Agent at Creative Artists Agency will breakdown and demystify the "biz."
+Through direct experience working on Emmy and Golden Globe nominated series, Madhu Goel Southworth, Moderator, SVP of Legal and Business Affairs at AMC and Sundance TV; Ajay Patel, Associate General Counsel of Amazon; Bobby Sharma, Partner at Foley & Ladner LLP; and Associate General Counsel at Turner Sports; Stacey Wolf, SVP of Business Affairs, Entertainment and News at CNN; and David Tagihoff, head of Library Pictures International will breakdown and demystify the "biz."

 New legislation, including GDPR and the California Consumer Privacy Act (effective 1/1/2020), has put a spotlight on the regulation of data privacy, or lack thereof, domestically and internationally.
 Privacy developments in the past year add complexity and opportunity to the new compliance framework for companies, including navigating data privacy disclosures, management, and security.
 More importantly, the impact on underserved communities is still being contemplated and debated.
 This session will go beyond GDPR to explore important domestic legislation including CCPA, new regulations on data brokers, connected devices, chatbots, and the increasing push for Federal regulation.
 We will even leave a little room to talk about trends in GDPR enforcement.
 Hear from experienced privacy practitioners as they detail new developments in the law, discuss enforcement trends, and share how companies have been managing compliance in this shifting landscape.
-Moderator Samhitha Medatia, Associate at Finnegan will be joined by panelists Monique Bhargava, Partner at Loeb & Loeb LLP; and KJ Bagchi, Senior Staff Attorney for Telecommunications, Technology, and Media at Asian Americans Advancing Justice.
+Moderator Monique Bhargava, Partner at Loeb & Loeb LLP will be joined by panelists KJ Bagchi, Senior Staff Attorney for Telecommunications, Technology, and Media at Asian Americans Advancing Justice; Krupa Shah, Associate General Counsel at Adtalem Global Education; and Vivek Mohan, Senior Counsel & Manager, Global Privacy Law & Policy at Apple Inc.

 Taking the Next Step: Running for Elected Office

 Over the past two decades, South Asians have become increasingly engaged in American politics.
 This has led to a greater number of South Asian American attorneys running for elected office at all levels of government.
 Attendees will hear from panelists who have run for office and/or support political campaigns and operations.
 The speakers will discuss what people should consider prior to running and how they can mount a serious campaign.
-Moderator Moh Sharma, Advisor in the U.S. House of Representatives will be joined by panelists Aruna Miller, Executive Director, Indian American Impact Fund; Seema Nanda, Chief Executive Officer, Democratic National Committee; Adi Sathi, National Director of Asian Pacific American Engagement, Republican National Committee; and Thiru Vignarajah, Partner at DLA Piper and Baltimore Mayoral Candidate.
+Moderator Moh Sharma, Advisor in the U.S. House of Representatives will be joined by panelists Aruna Miller, Executive Director, Indian American Impact Fund; John Santos, AAPI Media Director, Democratic National Committee; Adi Sathi, National Director of Asian Pacific American Engagement, Republican National Committee; Rajiv Parikh, Partner, Genova Burns LLC; and Thiru Vignarajah, Partner at DLA Piper and Baltimore Mayoral Candidate.

 Data shows that lawyer well-being is in jeopardy due to the stress and pressure of a demanding legal profession.
 We also know that open and honest conversations about the realities of health and wellness in the profession will support help-seeking behaviors and foster inclusion in the workplace.
 This program will begin with personal stories from senior lawyers who will open up on their experience with often life-altering health and work related challenges.
 The conversation will then turn to an interactive workshop focusing on creative solutions and best practices for maintaining one’s own well-being.
 Program facilitators will lead a broader conversation about strategies to manage high-intensity work environments and thrive in the legal profession.
-Moderator Rudhir Krishtel, Executive Coach and Consultant, will be joined by panelists Jaya Saxena, Americas Diversity Manager, White & Case LLP; Neal Seth, Partner at Wiley Rein LLP; Neil Maskeri, Senior Counsel at Young Basil; and Anne Gwal, Assistant General Counsel at Exelon.
+Moderator Rudhir Krishtel, Executive Coach and Consultant, will be joined by panelists Jaya Saxena, Americas Diversity Manager, White & Case LLP; Neal Seth, Partner at Wiley Rein LLP; Neil Maskeri, Senior Counsel at Young Basil; Anne Gwal, Assistant General Counsel at Exelon; and Esha Bandyopadhyay, Principal at Fish & Richardson.

 Representation Matters: Impact Litigation in the U.S. and Canada